 - NON-DESK WORKERS: These employees make up the majority of the workforce in many companies.
 But they have no internal access to information.
 To this remote user group you could add Temporary Workers, External Partners, and Others who aren’t under one roof.

-Until now, non-desk workers couldn’t be reached by a typical digital workplace strategies that didn't take mobile devices into account.
+Digital workplace strategies that don't take mobile devices into account cannot reach non-desk workers.
 That's the main reason why going mobile on the personal devices of your employees is one of the key requirements in the enterprise digital age.

 5. How Do I Match Specific Use Case Needs to My Target Groups?